 The resumption of the TAT operations has provided the much-needed respite to both the Kenya Revenue Authority (the KRA) and taxpayers alike.
 For the KRA, this has meant more collection for the taxes held in the pending disputes.
 On the other hand, the hearing of disputes and the issue of judgments has provided taxpayers with business certainty by providing clarity on various tax issues when it comes to disputes.

 We have put together a comprehensive digest of tax cases covering recent decisions of the TAT and the Kenyan courts.
 The digest touches on a number of issues ranging from decisions on substantive matters in the realm of both direct and indirect taxes.
 In addition, the digest also covers decisions which touch on procedural tax issues and the rules of interpretation of tax laws.

-Click here to download and get a copy of the A&K Tax Cases Digest, Volume 1.
+Click here to download and get a copy of ALN Kenya’s Tax Cases Digest, Volume 1.

 Should you require more information, please do not hesitate to contact Daniel Ngumy or Kenneth Njuguna.